weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ## Introduction

-`generative-openai` is a Weaviate module for generating text based on fields returned by Weaviate queries.
+`generative-openai` generates responses based on the data stored in your Weaviate instance.

 The module works in two steps:
 1. (Weaviate) Run a search query in Weaviate to find relevant objects.